cruxx/OW2/README.md

 ### Below are steps to build and configure OpenWRT:

-0. If you start from skratch, first need to install all required packets.
-Below is Ubuntu 1404LTS example:
+1. If you start from scratch, first you need to install all required packets.
+Below is Ubuntu-1404LTS-64bit example:

-`sudo apt-get install git`
+`sudo apt-get install git build-essential subversion libncurses5-dev zlib1g-dev gawk`

-1. Download the latest OpenWRT repo snapshot and all feeds by following commands:
+2. Download the latest OpenWRT repo snapshot and all feeds by following commands:

 `git clone git://git.openwrt.org/openwrt.git`